pixdoet/aMuseMent/readme.md

 The script will ask you for a playlist URL / ID.
 Currently only supports playlist IDs starting with PL (normal playlists), this might change in the future.

+Downloaded songs are saved in `./saves/{playlist id}/`.
+Song metadata and album art is already present.

 ## TODO
 - Add to iTunes functionality for Windows / Mac
 - CLI options